pmcgoohan/dark-alex/encrypted-content-layer.md

 A user takes out a small, recoverable bond for each address.
 The bond needs to be enough to cover an invalid tx and the costs of a fraud proof in order to mitigate DDOS.

 ##### Filtering
-Vaults/Mempool can quickly filter out:
+Vaults/Mempool can quickly filter out an:
-- encryptedTxMsg with zero bond balance
+- encryptedTxMsg with a zero bond balance
 - encryptedTxMsg with an invalid or old lastBlockHash
 - encryptedTxMsg where the originator address has < minGas in eth